fread-ink/fread.ui/README.md

 [Readium.js](https://github.com/readium/readium-js) is an in-browser EPUB reader that can also be installed as a Chromium app.

 Possibly a good alternative to Epub.js as a source of epub parsing code.

-Doesn't seem to support EPUB 2.0 (no .opf support).

 Opening a < 100 kB epub using the Chromium app resulted in the following total memory usage